LeadsBuilds/VRText/README.md

 ## A lot more to share.

-This is an work in progress, I'll here more updates to share soon.
+This is an work in progress, I'll release more updates and even an executable soon.
+Make sure to check this repository later for up-to-second updates.

+## If you want to collaborate with the project or even create a brand new idea by using its core feel free to do so.